 Professional Account

-Pepperstone offers a Professional account with benefits such as higher leverage of up to 1:500.
-To qualify for professional status, you must meet at least two of the following three criteria:
+Pepperstone offers a Professional account that provides higher leverage of up to 1:1000 (for SCB) and fewer trading restrictions compared with retail accounts.
+However, traders classified as professionals lose key retail protections, including negative balance protection.
+To qualify as a professional, traders must meet at least two of the following three criteria:

-• You have placed 10 significantly sized trades per quarter in the last year.
+• Trading activity: At least 10 significant trades per quarter over the past year.

-• You have a financial instrument portfolio, including cash deposits, exceeding €500,000.
+• Portfolio size: A financial instrument portfolio (including cash deposits) exceeding €500,000.

 Active Trader Program